MylesBorins/YerbaScript/CONTRIBUTING.md

 To track what's going on with a particular proposal, you can look in issues and commits in the individual proposal repository, read presentation slides which are linked from the TC39 agenda, read the notes which came from the subsequent meetings.
 You can also reach out via IRC, es-discuss, or direct communication with a proposal champion, if the other resources are unclear.

 #### Required legal agreements
-People associated with Ecma member organizations have a legal agreement in place with Ecma to ensure that intellectual property rights (IPR) of their contributions are appropriately licensed to be available to all ECMAScript programmers and implementers.
+People associated with Ecma member organizations have a legal agreement in place with Ecma to ensure that intellectual property rights (IPR) of their contributions are appropriately licensed to be available to all YerbaScript programmers and implementers.
 For non-members to contribute, you are required to make these rights available by signing a Contributor License Agreement (CLA) for non-trivial contributions.

 If you wish to submit a proposal or make a significant PR, and you are not a representative of a TC39 member, please [register as a TC39 RFTG contributor](https://tc39.es/agreements/contributor/).

 Ecma TC39 accepts contributions from non-member individuals who have accepted the TC39 copyright and patent policies.
-Currently all ECMAScript related technical work is done by the TC39 RF TG (Royalty Free Task Group), for which the following IPR policies apply:
+Currently all YerbaScript related technical work is done by the TC39 RF TG (Royalty Free Task Group), for which the following IPR policies apply:

   * [Ecma International RF Patent Policy](https://ecma-international.org/memento/Policies/Ecma_Royalty-Free_Patent_Policy_Extension_Option.htm)
   * [Ecma International Software Copyright Policy](https://ecma-international.org/memento/Policies/Ecma_Policy_on_Submission_Inclusion_and_Licensing_of_Software.htm) ([PDF](https://ecma-international.org/memento/Policies/Ecma_Policy_on_Submission_Inclusion_and_Licensing_of_Software.pdf))